-Lightweight fabrics, the lowest GSM category, include chiffon, linen, organza, cheesecloth, lace, voile and mesh.
+Lightweight fabrics, the lowest GSM category, include chiffon, linen, organza, cheesecloth, lace, voile, and mesh.

-Medium-weight fabrics, the middle range of fabric GSM measurements, include face towels, hand towels, velvet, sateen, chartreuse and taffeta.
+Medium-weight fabrics, the middle range of fabric GSM measurements, include face towels, hand towels, velvet, sateen, chartreuse, and taffeta.

 Heavyweight fabrics, the highest range of the GSM range, are found as bath and good quality pool towels needing a high absorbency.
-Heavyweight fabrics are used for upholstery fabrics, canvas, pure denim and poplin.
+Heavyweight fabrics are used for upholstery fabrics, canvas, pure denim, and poplin.

 Fabric GSM - In Conclusion

 There is value in knowing the GSM or the weight of the fabric.
 It tells you the overall quality and durability of the fabric and is especially useful for manufacturers.
-An upmarket linen shirt with a high GSM will be a better quality and a more expensive item because the fabric had a higher GSM count.
+An upmarket linen shirt with a high GSM will be a better quality and a more expensive item because the fabric has a higher GSM count.
 The fabric GSM is really an indicator of quality and quantity linked to the content of the fabric.